Boscorelli (Shutterstock)

 Ben Maathuis, Bas Retsios, Martin Schouwenburg, Willem Nieuwenhuis and Lichun Wang.

 Faculty ITC, University of Twente.
-March 2022.
+May 2025.

-Why ILWISPy
+1. Why ILWISPy

 ILWISPy can be directly imported in Python, but can also be used within a Jupyter Notebook, offering the capability of markdown text with explanations and subsequent coding fields to execute certain operations, which for educational purposes offers nice opportunities.
-For research applications these notebooks and data used contribute to ‘open science’ showing all processing steps conducted.
+For research applications these notebooks and data used also contribute to ‘open science’ showing all processing steps conducted.

 For quick display of results or more advanced visualizations use can be made of exiting free GUI based software tools like ILWIS386 or QGIS.
+The overall concept is provided in Figure 1.

 Figure 1: Role of ILWISPy in education and research.

-https://filetransfer.itc.nl/pub/52n/ilwis_py/.
+All ILWISPy resources are available at: https://filetransfer.itc.nl/pub/52n/ilwis_py/.
 The following structure is adhered to:

-1.1. install Python for Windows
+2. install Python for Windows

-As example for preparation of this document Python version 3.6 is used, but same instructions are applicable when using a higher Python versions.
-Select under "Looking for a specific release?"
-Python Release version "Python 3.6.8" (https://www.python.org/downloads/release/python-368/) and download the ‘Windows x86-64 executable installer’.
+At the moment of preparation of this document select under “Looking for a specific release?”
+Python Release version “Python 3.8.10” (https://www.python.org/downloads/release/python-3810/) and download the ‘Windows x86-64 executable installer’.

-To install Python on your system (assumed here a Windows – 64 bits operating system):
+To install Python on your system (assumed here a Windows – 64 bits operating system) :

 2. In the next window “Optional Features” continue with “Next”;